gain9999/dtm/README.md

-# Thailand Digital Terrain Model Viewer
+# Digital Terrain Model Viewer

-Interactive, client-side Leaflet app that streams a 30 m digital elevation model (DEM) over Thailand directly from an open Cloud-Optimized GeoTIFF (COG).
+Interactive, client-side Leaflet app that streams a 30 m digital elevation model (DEM) directly from an open Cloud-Optimized GeoTIFF (COG).
 It lets you inspect terrain height, tune the color stretch, and compare multiple neighboring tiles without running a backend.

 ## Features
-- Streams the GEDTM30 v1.2 DEM for Thailand from OpenGeoHub via GeoTIFF.js and renders it as a colorized raster overlay.
+- Streams the GEDTM30 v1.2 DEM from OpenGeoHub via GeoTIFF.js and renders it as a colorized raster overlay.
 - Leaflet grid that highlights selectable ~0.02° cells; clicking a cell downloads only the needed pixels and keeps memory use low.
 - Elevation legend with automatic min/max stats, adjustable max-value stretch slider, and opacity control for blending with the OpenStreetMap base layer.
 - Flood-extent tooling: raise a water-height slider, configure the base river level and the minimum number of low cells that seed rivers, and instantly see connected flood regions tinted on the map with a live cell count.
-- City/province search (including aliases and `lat,lon` queries) plus on-map sampling to inspect exact elevation values.
+- City/province search (including aliases and `lat,lon` queries) with an on-demand global lookup sourced from `worldcities.csv`, plus on-map sampling to inspect exact elevation values.
+- Optional locate button that requests browser geolocation on click and flies to your current position (zoom 14) without preemptive permission prompts.
 - Optional multi-select mode to show and compare several DEM tiles at once, with aggregated stats in the legend.
 - Download progress indicator with byte-based tracking so large tiles feel responsive.